funkygao/dpipe/README.md

     - alert email(aggregation, it is basically a priority queue)
 *   cardinality statistics(for MAU alike counters where storing the data for statistics is prohibitive)

-    In fact, if the data is stored only for the purpose of statistical calculations, incremental updates make storage unnecessary.
+    In fact, if the data is stored only for the purpose of statistical calculations, incremental updates makes storage unnecessary.
 *   ElasticSearch feeding
     - feed decorated events to ElasticSearch
         - auto ES sharding by date/week/month
-        - geoip
+        - geoip filling
-        - user level range
+        - user level range transformation
-        - delete fields
+        - delete unwanted fields
         - currency convert
         - and more
     - ElasticSearch buffering(lessen uneccessary load of ES, e,g. dau, pv, hits)
-*   behaviour db, dimensional funnel analysis(user based action series)
+*   behaviour db for dimensional funnel analysis(user/time based action series)
 *   batch processing of historical logs
-*   self monitoring
+    - some data does not need instant(within second) processing
+*   receiver/sender for hierarchy deployment
 *   to be more...

 ### Architecture